mzhang28/sspaper/main.typ

 In HoTT, we can resolve this by transporting along the path given by the associativity of addition of groups.
 However, this transport will be present everywhere compositions are used.

-We follow the trick given by @FvDFormalizationHigherInductive2018 to avoid transports in homomorphism composition.
+We follow the trick given by @FvDFormalizationHigherInductive2018 to avoid excessive transports in homomorphism composition.

 #definition[Graded module homomorphism][
   For graded modules $A$ and $B$, a graded module homomorphism is a triple $(d, p, f)$ with the following data: